 Considerations of an Adjustable Rate loan include:

 A jumbo loan is a nonconforming loan if it exceeds the conforming loan limits imposed by Fannie Mae and Freddie Mac.
-Currently, across the U.S. jumbo are $453,100 and higher.
-These types of loans are available for primary residences, second or vacation homes and investment properties.
+Currently, Jumbo loans are loans over 453,100.
+These types of loans are available for primary residences, second or vacation homes, and investment properties.
 They are also available as fixed-rate or adjustable-rate loans.

-Several different Down Payment Assistance (DPA) programs exist in each state that cover the down payment for eligible homebuyers to assist with purchasing a home.
-Some of the programs also include closing cost and pre-paid expenses associated with buying a home.
+Several different Down Payment Assistance (DPA) programs exist in each state that cover all or some down payment for eligible homebuyers to assist with purchasing a home.
+Some of the programs also include closing costs and pre-paid expenses associated with buying a home.
 The amount of assistance is based on the program.
 To reduce the rate of mortgage default and to equip homebuyers with the information needed to budget for all of the expenses associated with owning a home, some of the programs require pre-purchase counseling or education.
-Also, for down payment assistance programs, income limits may apply.
+Also, for DPA programs, income limits may apply.